 Kevin is a manager at McColl Turner LLP where he has been working since 2007 after graduating from Wilfrid Laurier University’s Business Administration Co-op program.
 He obtained his chartered accountant designation in 2009 and provides accounting, auditing, and tax services to a wide variety of clients.
 Kevin joined the GreenUP board of directors in March 2013.

 Dr. Ramesh Makhija is currently a Conjunct Associate Professor in the Department of Chemistry at Trent University.
 He is the President/Owner of R & R Laboratories which provides occupational health and safety and environmental consulting services.

 Ramesh has a lengthy history of community involvement in the region.
-He is the Executive vice chair of the Board of GreenUP, a long-time local chair of the Chemical Institute of Canada, a member of the council of medical technologists of Ontario, and is a board member with the TD Friends of the Environment Foundation, the Peterborough Theatre Guild, and the Kawartha Skills Development Committee.
+He is a long-time local chair of the Chemical Institute of Canada, a member of the council of medical technologists of Ontario, and is a board member with the TD Friends of the Environment Foundation, the Peterborough Theatre Guild, and the Kawartha Skills Development Committee.
 He volunteers with the Peterborough Regional Health Centre Foundation and has been involved with the Indo-Canada Association of Kawarthas since 1968.

 Ramesh established two prizes in Trent’s Department of Chemistry and one bursary scholarship in Nursing Program at Trent University for top students.
 He’s been awarded the Golden Jubilee in 2012, and has five years volunteer service with the Federal Government.
 He was nominated for order of Ontario Award and is a member of the Grant Review Team with the Ontario Trillium Foundation since 2009.